syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Specifies the format, which is used to format the value of the DatePicker displayed in the input.
-The format also will be used to parse the input.The default value of dateFormat based on the culture.
+Specifies the format that is used to format the value of the DatePicker displayed in the input.
+The format is also used to parse the input.
+The default value of dateFormat is based on the culture.